EffortlessHome/effortlesshome_addon/oasira_cloud_bridge/README.md

 ## Installation

 1. Add this repository to your Home Assistant add-on store
-2. Install the "Oasira Cloud Bridge" add-on
+2. Install the "EffortlessHome Cloud Bridge" add-on
 3. Configure your credentials
 4. Start the add-on
 5. Access the dashboard at `http://[homeassistant-ip]:8080/`